Compliance Framework · Public Sector

 1. FedRAMP-Aligned Cloud Architecture

-We architect government client environments on FedRAMP Moderate and High authorized platforms—Azure Government, AWS GovCloud, Google Cloud for Government—ensuring your cloud foundation meets federal requirements from day one.
+We build government client environments on FedRAMP Moderate and High authorized platforms: Azure Government, AWS GovCloud, Google Cloud for Government.
+The cloud foundation meets federal requirements from day one, not as an afterthought.

 2. Continuous Monitoring

 FedRAMP requires ongoing security assessment, not just initial authorization.
-We provide the continuous monitoring, vulnerability scanning, and monthly reporting that maintains your authorization status.
+We provide the continuous monitoring, vulnerability scanning, and monthly reporting that keeps authorization status current.
+Letting that lapse is a faster way to lose a federal contract than most people realize.

 3. NIST 800-53 Control Implementation

-We implement and operate the technical controls from NIST 800-53 that FedRAMP requires—spanning access control, audit logging, incident response, system integrity, and more.
+We set up and operate the technical controls from NIST 800-53 that FedRAMP requires: access control, audit logging, incident response, system integrity, and the rest.
+All 300+ controls get documented and operated, not just acknowledged.

 4. StateRAMP Alignment

-For state and local government clients, StateRAMP provides a parallel authorization framework.
-Our controls and documentation satisfy both FedRAMP and StateRAMP requirements, enabling you to serve all levels of government.
+For state and local government clients, StateRAMP offers a parallel authorization path.
+Our controls and documentation satisfy both FedRAMP and StateRAMP requirements, so clients can serve federal, state, and local agencies without running two separate compliance programs.

 5. 3PAO Coordination